realworldocaml/book/en/foreign-function-interface.md

 ((typ ocaml)(name ctypes/ctypes.mli)(part 2))
 ```

-Ctypes has some internal low-level functions conversion functions that map
+Ctypes has some internal low-level conversion functions that map between an
-between an OCaml `string` and a C character buffer by copying the contents
+OCaml `string` and a C character buffer by copying the contents into the
-into the respective data structure.
+respective data structure.
 They have the following type signature.

 ```frag
 ((typ ocaml)(name ctypes/ctypes.mli)(part 3))